Frightera/GetPixelsOfAnImage/README.md

 Gets the pixels of an image, then compares the neighbour pixels if they are same or not.
 Prints the results to a file.

-By default, file & image locations are need to be filled out.
+By default, file & image locations are needed to be filled out.